XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ![Run your code :)](https://dev-to-uploads.s3.amazonaws.com/i/jz54g0zdsnarj8xfszzk.gif)

-If you have your App ID and App Secret in place (see placeholder values in code above) you can check if everything is working by asking the XUMM Platform to return your registered XUMM app name.
+If you have your API Key and API Secret in place (see placeholder values in code above) you can check if everything is working by asking the XUMM Platform to return your registered XUMM app name.

 Replace your line of code containing `console.log(...)` with a `ping` request to the XUMM platform: